andre-silva-14/heightcraft/README.md

 ### Training a Custom Model

-You can train your own upscaling model using a dataset of high-resolution height maps (images).
+You can train your own upscaling model using a dataset of high-resolution height maps (images, for example from https://tangrams.github.io/heightmapper/).

 ```shellscript
 python main.py --train --dataset_path path/to/images_folder --epochs 50 --batch_size 16 --pretrained_model my_model.h5